 So in reality, our full sequence to sequence translation model will actually look something like this:

 By splitting our models into individual encoder and decoder elements, we are effectively modularizing our models.
 This means that if we wish to train multiple models to translate from English into different languages, we do not need to retrain the whole model each time.
-We need only train multiple different decoders to transform our context vector into our output sentences.
+We need to only train multiple different decoders to transform our context vector into our output sentences.
 Then when making predictions, we can simply substitute in the decoder that we wish to use for our translation:

 Next, we will examine the encoder and decoder components of the sequence to sequence model individually.